YanZehong/yanzehong.github.io/_posts/2025-06-05-pollution.md

 <p align="justify">
 We investigate how  polluted evidence affects the performance of existing OOC detectors, revealing a performance degradation of more than 9 percentage points.
-We further propose two strategies, cross-modal evidence reranking and cross-modal claim-evidence reasoning, to address the challenges posed by polluted evidence.
+We further propose two strategies, <em>cross-modal evidence reranking</em> and <em>cross-modal claim-evidence reasoning</em>, to address the challenges posed by polluted evidence.
 </p>
 <!--more-->